-“No, they supposedly make their 12-year-old boyfriends wear them so they can pretend they’re like us.”
+“No, they make their 12-year-old boyfriends wear them so they can pretend they’re like us.”

 “You guys are sick.”

-Casper lost interest and floated to Stu’s room and cuddled with John who was already asleep.
-John shifted in his sleep to make Casper comfortable.
+Casper loses interest and floats to Stu’s room to cuddle with John who’s already asleep.
+John shifts in his sleep to make Casper comfortable.

-Scott said we should all share his bed, instead of the floor.
-Jack insisted he sleep between us.
+Scott says we can all share his bed, instead of the floor.
+Jack insists he sleep between us.

-Later after we had been asleep, I saw that Scott had moved over and had a big hard-on nestled against Jack’s butt.
-I was glad it was Jack he was molesting, who remained totally oblivious.
+Later after we’ve been asleep, I see that Scott had moved over and has a big hard-on nestled against Jack’s butt.
+I’m glad it’s Jack he’s molesting, who remains totally oblivious.

-Next morning we had breakfast with the Watt’s zoo.
-Scott in his dorky way convinced me that his amorous moves toward my boyfriend were entirely innocent.
-I was pleased to see John smiling some.
-I winked at Casper as the culprit.
-Coach Earl had warned me that as soon as John felt comfortable enough to talk about his abuse, he’d probably relapse from dragging up the bad memories.
-At least, he was finding real love in his new family.
-Maybe his guitar playing was another way to release the emotions.
-He was sounding better and better.
-Casper helped there, too.
-It made me love Casper as much as I loved Jace’s memory.
+Next morning we have breakfast with the Watt’s zoo.
+Scott in his dorky way convinces me that his amorous moves toward my boyfriend were entirely innocent.
+I’m pleased to see John smiling some.
+I wink at Casper, the culprit.
+Coach Earl warned me that as soon as John feels comfortable enough to talk about his abuse, he’ll probably relapse from dragging up the bad memories.
+At least, he’s finding real love in his new family.
+Maybe his guitar playing is another way to release the emotions.
+He’s sounding better and better.
+Casper helps there, too.
+It makes me love Casper as much as I love Jace’s memory.

-In English, Mr. Clark received a standing ovation for our play’s success.
-Robby jumped up to kiss him again, but we all threw paper and pens at him to defend poor Mr. Clark who seemed conflicted over it all.
-Topics for the year’s final performance were discussed, but I was barely listening.
-Plans for the orgy crossed my mind, but I thought we needed to do more for Casper’s 16th birthday.
+In English, Mr. Clark receives a standing ovation for our play’s success.
+Robby jumps up to kiss him again, but we all throw paper and pens at him to defend poor Mr. Clark, who seems conflicted over it all.
+Topics for the year’s final performance are discussed, but I’m barely listening.
+Plans for the orgy cross my mind, but I think we need to do more for Casper’s 16th birthday.
 The original idea was to find his crack-head mom.
-Now that idea had exploded into a tour of hillbilly road houses and a performance at St Patrick’s Cathedral in NYC.
-We still had the video of Jace’s Tribute to record.
-The gay uncles seemed ready to drive us on our road trip.
-All we needed to do was make Jace’s birthday the kickoff of False Gods’ Spring tour.
+Now that idea has exploded into a tour of hillbilly road houses and a performance at St Patrick’s Cathedral in NYC.
+We still have the video of Jace’s Tribute to record.
+The gay uncles seem ready to drive us on our road trip.
+We need to make Jace’s birthday the kickoff of False Gods’ Spring Tour.

-“What are you smiling about, Mr. Castle,” Mr. Clark asked.
+“What are you smiling about, Mr. Castle,” Mr. Clark asks.

 “It’s Jace’s birthday on Wednesday.
 Our guitarist who died.
-I realized that he’s the one we have to concentrate on to get everything done we before our Skynyrd concert.”
+I realize that he’s the one we have to concentrate on to get everything done before our Skynyrd concert.”

 “Anything we can do to help?”

-The class roared “Yes.”
-His deer-caught-in-the-headlights look returned.
+The class roars “Yes.”
+His deer-caught-in-the-headlights look returns.

-During Nutrition I called Mike Sr. to tell him what had transpired over the weekend.
-He put me on with Jay, the assistant.
-I told him, “Cancel the van and tell Guido’s brother to stuff it, we have two adult chaperons.
+I tell him, “Cancel the van and tell Guido’s brother to stuff it.
+We have two adult chaperons.
 More importantly, book the video recording studio for Wednesday, so we can record the Jace Tribute.
 And get us those drivers ed.
 IDs as soon as possible.
 Tell Mike Sr. that we’re booked to play St Patrick’s at Easter in New York City.
 And call that booking agent in Memphis and tell him to book us up the coast at real Southern road houses.
 False Gods is going on tour.
 We need those rooms at the Chelsea for Easter weekend, and maybe we can find a show for Good Friday in the Bowery.
 After Easter, we‘re doing the real tour, comin’ home.
 Sweet Home Alabama.”

 “Sounds like you’re already lost.”
-And he hung up
+And he hangs up

-I got pulled out of Biology for a call in the office.
-Mike Sr. called to confirm we were set to record on Wednesday.
-He had a big time New York Director coming down, but needed a firm date.
+I get pulled out of Biology for a call in the office.
+Mike Sr. calls to confirm we’re set to record on Wednesday.
+He has a big time New York Director coming down, and needs a firm date from us .

-“Have your assistant book the studio and we’ll be there all day and night.
+“Have your assistant book the studio.
+We’ll be there all day and night.
 I think I’m going to be sick and miss school that day.
 Who’s the director?”